Version Control#

 We assume developers are already at least a little familiar with using git and GitHub.
 If this is not the case for you, there are many online tutorials to help you learn git.

-Branching strategies#
+Branching Strategies#

 Several branching strategies are used in software development, each with its pros and cons.
 Below are a few common ones: